 Detailed control procedures cover management accounting, financial reporting, project appraisal, environment, health and safety, IT security, compliance and other risk management issues.
-There is regular systematic monitoring by senior management of control activities and reports to both relevant operations and administrative management and the audit committee.
-The company risk management policy and the operation of the risk management and compliance system is managed by senior management and senior executives in association with the Managing Director.
+The internal audit reporting group carries out regular systematic monitoring of control activities and report to both relevant operations and administrative management and the audit committee.
+The company risk management policy and the operation of the risk management and compliance system is managed by the company risk management group consisting of senior management and senior executives chaired by the Managing Director.
 The board receives updates at monthly directors' meetings on material risks that may impede meeting operational and business objectives.
-Senior management is then responsible for implementing appropriate controls to effectively manage those risks which are in turn monitored by the board.
+The risk management group is then responsible for implementing appropriate controls to effectively manage those risks which are in turn monitored by the board.